Avalon (2001 film): Plot

 The next day, Stunner meets Ash.
-He mentions a high-level Bishop player who can make the ghost appear, and is sought out by parties seeking to enter Special A. Before becoming an Unreturned, Murphy was a Bishop player.
+He relays a rumor that the ghost appears when there's a high-level Bishop present on the battlefield, so Bishop players are sought out by parties seeking to enter Special A. Before becoming an Unreturned, Murphy was a Bishop player.
 At her house, Ash is visited by the Bishop player.
 He offers to form a party with her and she accepts.
 Ash arrives at the game terminal and tells the receptionist that she plans to enter Special A to look for Murphy.
 Despite warnings from the receptionist and the GM, she enters the game.

 There, Ash meets the Bishop player, whom she suspects is working for the Nine Sisters.
 Stunner arrives, revealing that he was helping Bishop recruit Ash all along.
 The party confronts the Citadel, a boss.
 Stunner, Bishop and his summoned dummy players distract the Citadel, while Ash attacks its weak point.
 After the Citadel is destroyed, Stunner spots the ghost.
 He is then shot by an enemy.
 Before being forced out of Avalon, Stunner mentions the only way to kill the ghost.
 Ash kills the ghost, turning it into a gateway.
 Ash steps into the gateway and disappears.

 Ash "wakes up" from the game booth, which is put in her apartment, wearing civilian clothing and without equipment.
 Bishop contacts her, saying that she is in Class Real.
 The only way to exit Avalon is to complete the objective: defeat the Unreturned staying there.
 Ash takes a provided gun and proceeds to her destination, an Avalon-themed concert by the Warsaw Philharmonic Orchestra.
 En route, she moves through a bustling world, unlike the previous levels and the real world.
 At the concert hall, Ash sees Murphy, and they walk outside to talk.
 As she confronts Murphy about his decision to stay in the game, he states that he prefers the "reality" within Avalon.
 Ash mortally wounds Murphy, who urges her to stay, then disappears.
 Ash enters the now empty concert hall, and sees the ghost on the stage.
 Ash trains her gun on the ghost, who smiles.
+The words "Welcome to Avalon" appear on screen.